Post Summary: Four Things to Check When SEO Isn’t Moving

 How much should I be paying for SEO that works?

 Our SEO starts at $750 a month.
-That gets you niche-relevant backlinks, technical audits, content strategy, and schema markup — the things that produce real organic movement.
-If you’re paying less than that somewhere else and seeing nothing, price might be part of the problem.
-Less money usually means fewer real links and more shortcuts.
+That gets you niche-relevant backlinks, technical audits, content strategy, and schema markup, the things that produce real organic movement.
+Relevant links take time to find and earn, and that time is most of what the price covers.

 What’s the difference between paid traffic and organic traffic?